 Americans with Disabilities Act (ADA)

 “The ADA represents comprehensive disability civil rights that still are being actively enforced by all the agencies,” said Lee Page, associate advocacy director at Paralyzed Veterans of America.
-“ADA is a living and breathing law that will be with us for the rest of time until architectural and employment barriers and other issues are put to rest.”
+“The ADA is a living and breathing law that will be with us for the rest of time until architectural and employment barriers and other issues are put to rest.”

 Paralyzed Veterans helped lead the charge for passage of the act in 1990 and has since fought against efforts to weaken it.
-Since its enactment, the ADA has been influential in fighting discrimination in areas of employment, public services, public accommodations, transportation and telecommunications for individuals with disabilities.
+Disability advocates like Paralyzed Veterans of America continue to push for needed reforms, from ratifying an international disability treaty to removing architectural, employment and attitudinal barriers for individuals with disabilities.